 Make your Microsoft Teams Live Event stand out from the rest.
 A conferencing tool part of Office365, you can use it to broadcast webinars and other online events to up to 10,000 attendees.
-Microsoft Teams Live Event is different from Microsoft Team Meetings and is used for one-way communication to large groups of people.
+Microsoft Teams Live Event is different from Microsoft Team Meetings and is used for one-way communication with a larger crowd.

 Why Use Teams Live

 Office 365 subscribers get to use Microsoft Teams as part of the ecosystem.
-Apart from conducting a live event to 10,000 people, you can also chat with them.
-Unlike Zoom, call time on this unlimited.
+Apart from conducting a live event with 10,000 people, you can get an option to chat.
+Unlike Zoom, call time on this is unlimited.
 In addition to video conferencing, you can host audio calls with people inside and outside your organization.

 Basic Functionality & Updates

 Video conferencing has become so popular that it’s also used in post-work hours to meet your colleagues and friends, albeit the beer.
 Although Zoom has taken the virtual meeting world by storm, Microsoft Teams Live Event has added benefits that can improve your meeting experience.

 - Chat, call, video conferencing, and collaborate within the tool

 - Substitute your mobiles devices while telecommuting